MystenLabs/sui/README.md

 See [benchmarking](./benchmarking/README.md) for more information on how the generation and benchmarking of artificial workloads works.

+## Parallelizability Study of Sui Mainnet Workload

+See [sui_parallelizability](./sui_parallelizability/README.md) for a small tool for analyzing the transaction workload on Sui mainnet with regards to parallelizability.

 _Below you can find the original README of the repo._

 ---